This kale and sausage stuffed heirloom tomato is a great way to enjoy the delicious end of summer tomatoes.

 Nothing fancy, kinda like his name, but lots of tastiness going on.

 Sautéed kale, sweet Italian sausage, caramelized shallots and a bit of poor Fred’s scooped out guts that made their way back inside.
-Basil + goat cheese too because tomato Fred’s crazy like that.
+Basil and goat cheese too (just like this goat cheese tomato sausage tart) because tomato Fred’s crazy like that.

 I think Fred the tomato has way more going for him than real life Fred.